operator-framework/operator-sdk/website/content/en/docs/scorecard/scorecard-alpha.md

 Tests are implemented within test images that are configured and constructed to be executed by scorecard.

-Each test(s) is executed within a Pod by scorecard, pod logs contain the test results, and scorecard aggregates the test results to display to end users.
+Each test is executed within a Pod by scorecard, from which pod logs contain the test results, and scorecard aggregates the test results to display to end users.
 Scorecard therefore assumes it is being executed with access to a configured Kube cluster.